 In 1955, Gillmor studied under Louis Kahn at the Massachusetts Institute of Technology (MIT) on a scholarship, and earned his Masters of Architecture.
-That autumn, he began work for the firm of Smith Carter Katelnikoff in Winnipeg, where he was a junior partner on the team assigned to the Winnipeg City Hall design competition.
-While Smith Carter did not win, their entry made the secondary selection of six designs.
+That autumn, he began work for the firm Smith Carter Katelnikoff in Winnipeg, where he was a junior partner on the team assigned to the Winnipeg City Hall design competition.
+While Smith Carter did not win, its entry made the secondary selection of six designs.
 Having worked in such detail on the design factors of the City Hall project two years before as a student, Gillmor likely made a strong contribution to the Smith Carter entry.

-Another successful solo initiative for Gillmor was the Parks Structures Program for the City of Edmonton regional park system, which received the design excellence award from the Alberta Association of Architects in 1979.
+Another of Gillmor's successful solo initiatives was the Parks Structures Program for the City of Edmonton regional park system, which received the design excellence award from the Alberta Association of Architects in 1979.
 By 1971, Gillmor had left his Winnipeg practice to join the faculty of the University of Calgary.
 He had just completed an intense period of practice with Number TEN Architects, during which he was directly involved in the construction of the Northstar Inn (now Radisson Hotel) on Portage Avenue and less directly in the design and early construction of the Convention Centre, the Royal Trust Tower and the Rupertsland Square Development (1971-1974).

-In 1979, Gillmor acted as moderator for a public forum on prairie architecture, co-sponsored by the RAIC and the University of Calgary.
-Other panelists included Peter Hemingway of Edmonton, Gus Da Roza of Winnipeg, Clifford Wiens of Regina and Jack Long of Calgary.
-It was an insightful discussion on the search for a prairie regionalism coming face to face with the big-box mentality of urban development.
+In 1979, Gillmor moderated a public forum on Prairie architecture, co-sponsored by the RAIC and the University of Calgary.
+Other panelists included Peter Hemingway of Edmonton, Gus Da Roza of Winnipeg, Clifford Wiens of Regina, and Jack Long of Calgary.
+It was an insightful discussion on the search for a Prairie regionalism coming face to face with the big-box mentality of urban development.
 In particular the forum proceedings demonstrated Doug Gillmor’s skillful understanding both of the issues and the scope of design being undertaken across the Prairies during that period.